DistributedWeb/ddrive/README.md

 #### `drive.unmount(name, cb)`

-Unmount a previously-mounted DDrive.
+Unmount a previously-mounted dDrive.

 #### `drive.createMountStream(opts)`

-Create a stream containing content/metadata feeds for all mounted Hyperdrives.
+Create a stream containing content/metadata feeds for all mounted dDrives.
 Each entry in the stream has the form:
 ```js
 {
   path: '/',                // The mountpoint